What is a Legatee?

 Understanding the responsibilities and rights of a legatee is essential in estate planning.
 Whether you're drafting a will or have been named as a legatee, this guide will help you navigate the process effectively.

 The meaning of a legatee is someone who is specifically chosen in a will to receive particular items, such as jewellery, a car, or a fixed amount of money.
-This is different from general beneficiaries under a will, who receive whatever is left of the estate after all specific gifts have been made.

 In this article, we’ll explore the role of a legatee - someone designated in a will to receive specific assets or sums of money upon the testator's death.
 We'll cover the types of legacies, executor responsibilities, and the options available to legatees, including the right to refuse a legacy.